-Peer support is generally understood to be a relationship of mutual support where people with similar life experiences offer each other support, particularly as they move through challenging or difficult experiences.
+As a general rule, peer support involves mutual support.
+It happens when people with similar life experiences offer each other help as they move through challenging or difficult experiences.

-Lot’s of resources for people who want to run their own Peer2Peer course.Download for free
+Lot’s of free resources for people who want to run their own Peer2Peer course.Download for free

 Want to to run the Peer2Peer course online?